How to use this document

 - 3–5 clean answers.
 The gap is structural.
 A Baseline Audit is the right level of engagement.

 - 0–2 clean answers.
-The board is exposed at both commercial and insurance levels.
-At this level an independent review is the logical next step.
+The board is exposed on both the commercial and the insurance fronts; an independent review is the logical next step.

 Appendix — where each question fits into a standard framework